Johannaeve/bachelors_thesis_mrs/README.md

 # Bachelor’s Thesis
-My bachelor's thesis on magnetic resonance spectroscopy with and without J-difference editing This repository contains:
+My bachelor's thesis on magnetic resonance spectroscopy with and without J-difference editing.\\
+This repository contains:

 - `final/thesis.pdf` — the final thesis document